annmaryvinod/JS-Basics-With-Head-First/README.md

        * In the parentheses, there are three parts.
 The first part is the loop variable INITIALIZATION.This initialization happens only once, before the for loop starts.
        * The second part is the CONDITIONAL test.
 Each time we loop, we perform this test, and if it is false, we stop.
        * And the third part is where we INCREMENT the counter.
-This happensonce per loop, after all the statements in the BODY.
+This happens once per loop, after all the statements in the BODY.

 12. Methods of creating an array:
       * Create a variable and assign it an array to which you literally type the items.